MihaiAC/miscellaneous-projects/django_exploration/django_notes/General notes.md

 Use either `tests.py` file or `tests` folder (with `__init__.py` in it), not both.
 Django looks for modules beginning with `test`.

+The test client = dummy web browser = simulate HTTP requests, see redirects + status codes + see that a given request is rendered by a Django template
+`from django.test import Client`
+Not a replacement for Selenium (tests rendered HTML + JS behaviour) - just checking that the correct templates are being rendered + that it receives correct context data.
+`RequestFactory` for testing view functions directly

 # Docker #
 psycopg2 binary on Alpine needs: `postgresql-client, build-base, postgresql-dev, musl-dev` - you seem to need a special build phase for this + Alpine doesn't seem to be recommended if you want to do this in a production environment.
 Use python slim instead.